babel/website/docs/assumptions.md

 ## `setClassMethods`

-When declaring classess, assume that methods don't shadow getters on the superclass and that the program doesn't depend on methods being non-enumerable.
+When declaring classes, assume that methods don't shadow getters on the superclass and that the program doesn't depend on methods being non-enumerable.
 Thus, it's safe to assign methods rather than using `Object.defineProperty`.

 <div is="assumption-repl" data-assumption="setClassMethods" data-plugins="transform-classes">